CHAMBER MUSIC INSTITUTE FACULTY

-Elizabeth Oakes, violist, is an active chamber musician, teacher and performer and currently serves as the director of the University of Iowa String Quartet Residency Program (UISQRP).
+A dedicated teacher, chamber musician and violist, Elizabeth Oakes currently runs the Chamber Music Residency Program at the University of Iowa and serves as the director of the University of Iowa String Quartet Residency Program.
 For twenty-two years, Ms. Oakes was the violist of the Maia Quartet and as a member of the Quartet, she performed throughout the United States, Asia, Canada, and Europe and concertized in major venues including Alice Tully Hall, Merkin Hall, the 92nd Street Y and Washington DC’s Kennedy Center.
-Collaborations with other artists included Maia Quartet performances with Daniel Avshalomov, Joel Krosnick, Helen Callus, Andre-Michel Schub and Robert Kapilow.
 Ms. Oakes has taught at numerous summer music festivals including the Interlochen Advanced String Quartet Program, the Great Wall International Music Academy in Beijing, China and the Rocky Mountain Summer Conservatory in Steamboat Springs, Colorado.
-She currently directs the Green Lake Festival Chamber Music Institute—a two-week summer chamber music institute located in central Wisconsin.

 Ms. Oakes programming and interdisciplinary interests have led her to coordinate and program many large-scale projects.
 In 1997, Ms. Oakes co-founded and then subsequently served for nine years as a co-artistic director of the Foothills Music Festival in Winston-Salem, North Carolina.
-In her current role as the director of UISQRP, Ms. Oakes has created multi-dimensional artist-residencies with quartets from across the US and abroad, including the Brentano Quartet, JACK Quartet, the Cavani Quartet, the Parker Quartet, the Elias Quartet, the Dalí Quartet, the Daedalus Quartet, the Spektral Quartet, the Ariel Quartet, the Jupiter Quartet, the Jasper Quartet, the Pacifica Quartet, the Miró Quartet and the Castalian Quartet.
-During her tenure at the University of Iowa, Ms. Oakes has coordinated several large events, including Scandinavian/NordicFest—a month-long festival with chamber music at the heart of all events, which included film, theater, dance, lectures, recitals and outreach.
-Ms. Oakes also teamed up with the University of Iowa Music Therapy department to present Music, Healthcare and Well-Being, programming focused on the relationship between music and health.
+In her current role as the director of the University of Iowa String Quartet Residency Program, Ms. Oakes has created multi-dimensional artist-residencies with artists from across the US and abroad, including the Brentano Quartet, JACK Quartet, the Attacca Quartet, the Parker Quartet, Caroline Shaw, the Elias Quartet, Anne-Marie McDermott, the Dalí Quartet, Soyeon Kate Lee, Jessie Montgomery, the Daedalus Quartet, Anthony McGill, the Ariel Quartet, the Jupiter Quartet, PULBIQuartet, the Pacifica Quartet, the Miró Quartet and the Castalian Quartet.
 She has been the recipient of numerous grants from major granting organizations, such as Chamber Music America, the Iowa Arts Council, Humanities Iowa, the University of Iowa’s Ida Cordelia Beam Distinguished Professorship Program and the John and Anna Hanes Foundation.

 Lauded for her “gleaming artistry, bravura and sensitivity” (Cleveland Plain Dealer), violinist, Annie Fullard joyfully celebrates a life devoted to chamber music playing and is grateful for the deep collaborative bonds developed throughout her multi- faceted career.
 A leader in the field of chamber music performance, advocacy and education, Annie views the empathy and connectivity of chamber music as a metaphor for the kind of communication that we should strive for between cultures and nations.